 The Power Generation Turbine base model is equipped with DLN combustors; this technology has an expected NOx performance of approximately 15 ppmv @ 15% O2.

 It is also possible to equip the base model with “Ultra-Low” combustors, reducing NOx emissions from 15 ppmv @ 15% O2 (DLN) to 9 ppmv @ 15% O2 (UDLN).
-This technology is new and performance data is limited, but is considered by the Project to be “selectable” in power generation service.
+This technology is new and performance data is limited but is considered by the Project to be “selectable” in power generation service.

 Step 2: Eliminate Technically Infeasible Options